2color/blog/content/posts/8-years-millenial-in-berlin.md

 Moving to a new country is like a roller coaster ride with many highs and lows.
 You have to adapt to new social norms–many of which are implicit.
 You have to learn a language, a laborious and long undertaking of its own.
 You have to build a social circle and integrate into or build a community, find worthy employment and deal with plenty of bureaucracy.

 Bureaucracy can be tricky in Germany.
 Everyone has to deal with it, yet few enjoy it.
 The Ausländerbehörde (immigration office) is known for having long waiting times for appointments and long queues on open days.
 If you come prepared with all the necessary documents and you speak German or have a German speaker with you, you're generally fine.
 But there are numerous cases reported of the people queuing outside from before sunrise and still not getting an appointment.
-But it's mostly about what one feels when getting in that office.
+It's mostly about what you feel as you enter in that office.
 It's like there's no understanding of the impact of the quality of service in such a place.
 There's so much talk in Germany about [Willkommenskultur](https://en.wikipedia.org/wiki/Willkommenskultur), yet very little of that is felt in the front lines like the Ausländerbehörde.

 `embed: https://youtu.be/i_SHKZONGLc`